Skip to content ↓

 The languages department believes that there is no failure, only a first step on the road to becoming a confident and fluent linguist!
 If at first you don’t succeed, try again!
 We all make mistakes, and if you aren’t making mistakes whilst learning a language, you’re not doing it right!
 By learning – and making mistakes! – together we can all become more tolerant, more collaborative, more resilient and, most importantly, better communicators.
 That’s how you learn a language, and we hope you’ll learn with us!

-Careers in German
+Careers with German